ryan-stephen/ryan-readme/README.md

 Hello!
 As a technical writer, I'm always open to contribution.
-Give me a shout for help with documentation, code check and everything in between. :)
+Give me a shout for help with documentation, code check and everything in between.
+Thanks for stopping by! :)